CONDITIONS TREATED

 • Throwing repeated temper tantrums

-• Actively refusing to comply with request and rules
+• Actively refusing to comply with the request and rules

 • Blaming others for their mistakes